eunhui33/Capstone1-Intrusion-Detection/README.md

 | **MLP (my model)** | 0.9581 | 0.9714 | 0.8740 |
 | CatBoost (team baseline) | 0.9370 | 0.9808 | 0.8240 |

-> ✅ The MLP achieved stable detection performance with minimal false positives,
+> ✅ We trained both MLP and CatBoost models and selected CatBoost for deployment
-> effectively identifying abnormal IoT traffic patterns in real time.
+> based on overall reliability and operational suitability for real-time inference.
 ---

 ## 🏅 Recognition & Documents